Shuiliusheng/Qt-programs/README.md

 # Qt-programs
-some projects used by qt
+some projects created by Qt